ulankford/write-docker-actions/README.md

 ### Creating vs consuming actions

-Although we are going to focus on creating and consuming a custom action, in this course we will also be consuming some actions that have been made public to us.
-Because your workflows will most likely do the same, I found it important to show you where to look for actions that already exist.
+Although we can focus on creating and consuming a custom action, we will also be consuming some actions that have been made public to us.
+Because your workflows will most likely do the same.

 After all, for each time we need to reinvent the wheel for our specific use-case there are a handful of times when we are better off using a wheel that's already made!